Compare Cheap Pet Insurance

 1. Sign Up for Health Cover ASAP

 It's crucial to sign up for pet insurance when your pet is still healthy.
-If you wait to take out a policy until your pet shows signs of illness, the insurance company won't reimburse you for any vet bills related to that illness.
+If you wait to take out a policy until your pet shows signs of illness, most insurance companies won't reimburse you for any vet bills related to that illness.
 Given Bulldogs are prone to numerous problems, it's wise to buy pet insurance when your dog is young, before any issues arise.
+(There are a few pet insurance companies that cover previous health problems, however, but there are restrictions on cover.)

 2. Get Lifetime Cover (or Max Benefit)